K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 - Naver Developer's Center(**<http://developer.naver.com/wiki/pages/Tutorial_JavaScript>**)

 # <div id='5'></div>  2.
 Selecting API Service
 Open cloud platform operators select APIs to provide platform users (developers) and provide them on the platform through service brokers.
 Since the provision of API services through service brokers requires the authority of the platform operator, developers can ask the operator to provide the necessary API services.
 Service brokers implement separately for each API portal because there may be differences in implementation methods depending on the portal that provides/introduces the service.
-For example, the public data portal (https://www.data.go.kr/) API service) implements and provides the public data portal API service, and the Naver (http://www.naver.com/) API service implements and provides the Naver API service broker.
+For example, the public data portal (https://www.data.go.kr/) API service) implements and provides the public data portal API service, and the Naver (http://www.naver.com/) API service implements and provides the Naver API, service broker.

 ※ Public API services are provided by each public institution and are open to the public in the form of an integrated introduction of these API services in a data portal.
-Representative data portals include the public data portal (https://www.data.go.kr/), Seoul Open Data Square (http://data.seoul.go.kr/)).
+Representative data portals include the public data portal (https://www.data.go.kr/), and Seoul Open Data Square (http://data.seoul.go.kr/)).

-※ This document describes guide based on the public data portal (https://www.data.go.kr/).
+※ This document describes a guide based on the public data portal (https://www.data.go.kr/).
 Details may vary depending on each portal or API service.

 ### <div id='6'></div> 2.1.
 Data Portal Sign in and Log in
 ※ Most data portals allow only logged-in users to issue service keys.
-Service key issuance is a role of a developer, not platform operator.
-It guides registration and login process because it is necessary to issue a service key to proceed with Chapter 7 (API service broker verification).
+Service key issuance is a role of a developer, not a platform operator.
+It guides the registration and login process because it is necessary to issue a service key to proceed with Chapter 7 (API service broker verification).

-In order to use the API of the public data portal, you must be signed in.
+To use the API of the public data portal, you must be signed in.
 Access the public data portal (https://www.data.go.kr) and click the [Sign In] button at the top to proceed to Sign in.

 ![2-1-0-0]